-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2017
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018

-Net change in fund balances - total governmental funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Depreciation on capital assets is not recongnized in the governmental fund financial statement but is reported as an expense in the statement of activities.

-Change in net position of governmental activities
+Net change in fund balances - total governmental funds \$ (206,022) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures, However, in the statement of activities, the cost of those assets is are eliminated and capitalized as capital assets.
+10,000 Depreciation on capital assets is not recongnized in the governmental fund financial statement but is reported as an expense in the statement of activities.
+(237,314) Change in net position of governmental activities \$ (433,336)